 Push the onions to one side of the pot and reduce heat to medium-low.
 Melt the remaining butter in the pot.
 Once it has fully melted, whisk the flour in with the butter (actually use a whisk here), forming a thick paste.
 Continue whisking (do not walk away or turn up the heat) and slowly add the chicken broth to the roux, whisking the entire time.
 Whisk and mix until fully incorporated.

 Once you’ve finished the roux, the rest is smooth sailing.

 Stir in the half-and-half, salt, pepper, dried Italian seasoning, ham, and peas.
 Drain the noodles, reserving 1-2 cups of salted pasta water.
 Add the noodles to the pot.
 Sir in the cheese, crushed red pepper, and fresh herbs.
 Season to taste.

-What about that reserved pasta water?
+What about that reserved pasta cooking water?

 Whenever I make my own pasta sauce I always reserve at least 1-2 cups of pasta water.
 Pasta water is hot, salted, and starchy– all very good things if you decide to add some last-minute liquid to pasta sauce.
 If you find that your sauce is too thick simply add 1/2 cup-1 cup of reserved pasta water and voila!
 Problem solved.

-How long is Leftover Ham good in the Refrigerator?
+How Long is Leftover Ham Good in the Refrigerator?